dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 darkening my heart.
 It's as if some tendril of her ethereal being reached through that labyrinth and dispersed its fragments into spacelessness.
-Or maybe through sheer elegance, pierced it like a blade to gossamer.
+Or maybe through sheer elegance, pierced it like a blade to shadowy gossamer.
 The connection I felt, it's as if she saw through to my heart's radiance and found something that I myself had buried and forgotten.

 Another heartbeat, but my racing mind had lost count.
 Faster.
 Everything seemed faster.
 The energy rippled through my veins, my